 The best hostel I’ve stayed in though, was Caveland Hostel in Santorini.
 There was only me and a young guy in a huge room, and when he left, I had the whole room to myself!
 At only US$22 per night, it was a great deal, given that there was also free breakfast and airport transfer.

-So, yes, you can travel cheap.
+So, yes, it’s possible to travel cheap.
 You can forgo some pleasures while traveling to help stretch your budget a bit more.
 But remember, money can be earned.
 There are some experiences that are worth paying for, and you shouldn’t miss out on those just because you can’t break your budget.

 How about you?
-What are your tips for cheap travel?
+What are your tips for travel cheap?